 Louisiana does not impose any state inheritance or estate taxes.
 It’s also a community property estate, meaning it considers all the assets of a married couple jointly owned.
-If you’re looking for more guidance to navigate the complexities of Louisiana inheritance laws, the SmartAdvisor tool can set you up with financial advisors in your area to help you plan your estate.
+If you’re looking for more guidance to navigate the complexities of Louisiana inheritance laws, reading up on them beforehand will be a huge help.
+For professional guidance, SmartAsset’s free financial advisor matching tool can set you up with financial advisors who serve your area.

 Does Louisiana Have an Inheritance Tax or Estate Tax?